codingoncoffee/RecruitmentKnowledge/README.md

-A collection of resources I have found useful in my experience as a Tech Recruiter.
+A collection of resources I have found useful in my experience as a Technical Recruiter.
 Content is a mix of videos and articles.

 # Technical Knowledge